 6.12.3.6.2 For subsequent years, the billing cycle shall be adjusted, if necessary, to start following the establishment of the LSEs’ ICAP requirements for the current Capability Year.

-6.12.3.6.3 Each LSE’s share of the monthly HFC shall be allocated as follows: LSE HFC Allocation = Monthly HFC x (LSE ICAP Requirement - Locational ICAP Requirement (if applicable))/(Statewide ICAP Requirement – Sum of Locational ICAP Requirements)
+6.12.3.6.3 Each LSE’s share of the HFC for the Billing Period shall be allocated as follows: LSE HFC Allocation = Billing Period HFC x (LSE ICAP Requirement - Locational ICAP Requirement (if applicable))/(Statewide ICAP Requirement – Sum of Locational ICAP Requirements)

 6.12.3.6.4 Billing true-ups to account for load shifting between LSEs will be based upon the existing ICAP methodology, as appropriate.
 These true-ups will occur on a monthly basis.